How to Identify and Address Complicated (Prolonged) Grief

 • “If [the deceased] were here now, what advice or guidance would he/she offer?”

 Counselors may also encourage the use of self-monitoring procedures, such as the Grief Monitoring Diary.
-Journaling allows people with complicated grief to rate their grief intensity.
-By using this diary, clients better understand where they’re at with grief.
-Coping this way can help clients sort out their emotions and map triggers and variability in responses to grief.
+Journaling allows people with prolonged grief to rate their grief intensity.
+By using this diary, clients better understand where they are with grief.
+Coping this way can help clients sort out their emotions and map triggers and variability in their grief responses.

 What Individuals Can Do to Deal with Prolonged Grief

 There are ways to deal with prolonged grief by taking anticipatory steps to address loss.
-A study on surrogate decision-makers for the critically ill indicates that social workers and counselors can help caregivers mentally prepare for a loved one’s death, which could stave off symptoms of complicated or prolonged grief.
-Many people who experience loss may not have the chance to anticipate it, but for those who do, Psychology Today and Mental Health America (PDF, 2MB) offer the following suggestions for dealing with grief:
+A study on surrogate decision-makers for the critically ill (published in Palliative and Supportive Care, 2021) indicates that social workers and counselors can help caregivers mentally prepare for a loved one’s death, which could reduce the risk of prolonged grief disorder symptoms.
+For those who do have the opportunity to anticipate a loss, mental health experts suggest the following strategies:

 • Express your feelings to your loved one.
 If they have already passed, write down everything you would want to say to them if they were still here.